hcheung01/system_engineering-devops/0x08-networking_basics_2/README.md

 1-wildcard | answers for IP questions
-2-change_your_home_IP | Bash script that config an Ubuntu server 3-show_attached_IPs | Bash script that displays active IPV4 IPs
+2-change_your_home_IP | Bash script that config an Ubuntu server 3-show_attached_IPs | Bash script that displays active IPV4 IPs 4-port_listening_on_localhost | Script using nc to listen port 98 localhost

 ## Directories
 ---